riccardo-roma/ManhattanPredictiveModel/README.md

 # ManhattanPredictiveModel

-This project was part of the 'Big Data and Predictive Analysis' year three module during my BSc Computer Science Studies at the university of Leicester.
+This project was part of the 'Big Data and Predictive Analysis' year three module during my BSc Computer Science studies at the University of Leicester.

-The project consists of predicting the price of apartments from the Manhattan12.csv
+The project consists of predicting the price of apartments from the Manhattan12.csv (to be added shortly)